frankois944/android-custom-text-toolbar/README.md

 This test uses Compose multiplatform, but it can also work with Compose for Android (as I wanted to make it works on iOS).

-Currently, this app can run on iOS, but the gestures are totally broken and make the app useless (for now, I Hope).
+Currently, this app can run on iOS, but some gestures are broken and need to be adapted/fixed... it makes the app useless (for now, I Hope).

 I have replaced the contextual menu when selecting some text to add more text manipulation than the default one.